Samuels-Development/sd-christmas/README.md

 	['giftbox_large'] 				 	 = {['name'] = 'giftbox_large', 			  	  	['label'] = 'Large Present', 			    ['weight'] = 1000, 		['type'] = 'item', 		['image'] = 'giftbox_large.png', 			    ['unique'] = false, 	['useable'] = true, 	['shouldClose'] = true,	   ['combinable'] = nil,   ['description'] = 'A Large Present packed with gifts..'},

-Or if you're using ESX, add them to your database...
+Or if you're using ESX, run the SQL found in the SQL/ESX directory.

 Step: 3 You're good to go!

 # Credits
 BzZz 🐝#9999 - https://bzzz.tebex.io/ (For allowing me to give out one of there props, that was also edited for me..) marcinhu#0001 - https://marcinhu.tebex.io/ (For giving me the idea and helping out by sending some of the coordinates for his script..)